jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 This is of course a theoretical example with only two sine waves involved, but you can see how many unwanted frequencies might be introduced in the phase canceled band of Multiplier's "phase correct" frequency splitter.
 This is audible and measurable just by soloing the said band.
 Sure, you can reconstruct the original signal that way, but the band doesn't hold the expected information in isolation, which defeats the whole purpose of using a frequency splitter to process bands independently.

 Let's take a look at a white noise example.
 For the sake of the example, I have used Linkwitz-Riley filters (24 dB slope) to perform the filtering instead of single Butterworth filters (like in the original design).
 That way, expectations are more accurate, and the underlying issue is emphasized (two phase shifts instead of one).
+The crossover frequency is 1000 Hz.

 <div class="image-group">
   <div>